glimpse-editor/glimpse-editor.github.io/content/downloads.md

 **glimpse-0.1.2.tar.xz** | [Direct download](https://github.com/glimpse-editor/Glimpse/releases/download/v0.1.2/glimpse-0.1.2.tar.xz) | *Sha256: b1086b7effd9a3f4a9b4577bb4c3bf69d86f8c60a3c4fe9966aeefb7150deb0d*

-Please note that we are still in the process of refactoring certain subcomponents, so distribution maintainers will need to mark `libgimp` as a conflicting package.
+Please note that we are still in the process of refactoring certain subcomponents, so distribution maintainers need to mark `libgimp` as a conflicting package.
 [More details](https://github.com/glimpse-editor/Glimpse/issues/7)

 #### Community-supported sources
-These packages are provided by third parties in the wider Glimpse community.
-We sometimes merge changes to the codebase they provide us with but they are not directly supported by the Glimpse project.
+These builds are provided by third parties in the wider Linux community.
+We do not create, package or directly support these sources, so if you raise any bugs for them that would not apply to most Linux users, we may direct you elsewhere to get the issue fixed.

 * [`glimpse-editor-git`](https://aur.archlinux.org/packages/glimpse-editor-git/) in the AUR
 * [`glimpse:IBBboard`](https://software.opensuse.org//download.html?project=home%3AIBBoard%3Adesktop&package=glimpse) on the OpenSUSE Open Build Service